The Rev'd Canon Dean Fostekew

 Dean thoroughly enjoys his job, supporting the local community and working in the diocese.
 He says that Murrayfield is a good place to minister in because the people are interesting, supportive and challenging.

-Dean also has a role as Chaplain to the Bishop of Edinburgh, which takes him hither and thither across the Diocese.
-He is also a Canon of St.Mary's Cathedral, which also engages him in various different aspects of the life and mission of the Diocese.
+Dean has a roles as Chaplain to the Bishop of Edinburgh, which takes him hither and thither across the Diocese and as a Canon of St.Mary's Cathedral, which also engages him in various different aspects of the life and mission of the Diocese and wider Scottish Episcopal Church.

 When he's not out and about on church business, there are several places that Dean can be found ...